MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/scenarios.md

 - [Desktop/service daemon application calling Web API without a user](/azure/active-directory/develop/scenario-daemon-overview)
 - [Application without a browser, or IOT application calling an API in the name of the user](/azure/active-directory/develop/scenario-desktop-acquire-token?tabs=java#command-line-tool-without-web-browser)

 Can't find the scenario you are looking for?
-Check out the [supported scenarios and platforms](/azure/active-directory/develop/authentication-flows-app-scenarios#scenarios-and-supported-platforms-and-languages) across MSALs.
+Check out the [supported scenarios and platforms](/azure/active-directory/develop/authentication-flows-app-scenarios#scenarios-and-supported-platforms-and-languages) across MSAL libraries.